On a conjecture of Conlon, Fox and Wigderson: Introduction

 For the diagonal Ramsey number of books, Erd\H{o}s, Faudree, Rousseau and Schelp \cite{efrs} and independently Thomason \cite{tho} proved that $(2^k+o(1))n\le r(B_n^{(k)},B_n^{(k)})\le4^kn.$ In particular, Rousseau and Sheehan \cite{R-S} showed that $r(B_n,B_n)=4n+2$ if $4n+1$ is a prime power.
 Recently, a breakthrough result of Conlon \cite{Conlon} established that for each $k\ge2$,

-which confirms a conjecture of Thomason \cite{tho} asymptotically and also gives an answer to a problem proposed by Erd\H{o}s \cite{efrs}.
-The error term $o(n)$ of the upper bound has been improved to $O\big(\frac{n}{(\log\log\log n)^{1/25}}\big)$ by Conlon, Fox and Wigderson \cite{c-f} using a different method, especially avoiding the use of the full regularity lemma.
+which confirms a conjecture of Thomason \cite{tho} asymptotically and also gives an answer to a problem proposed by Erd\H{o}s, Faudree, Rousseau and Schelp \cite{efrs}.
+The error term $o(n)$ of the upper bound has been improved to $O\big(\frac{n}{(\log\log\log n)^{1/25}}\big)$ by Conlon, Fox and Wigderson \cite{c-f} using a different method, in particular avoiding the use of the full regularity lemma.

-For the off-diagonal Ramsey number of books, a natural lower bound is as follows: for any $k,m\in \mathbb{N}$ with $m\le n$,
+For the off-diagonal Ramsey number of books, a simple lower bound is as follows: for any $k,m,n\in \mathbb{N}$ with $m\le n$,

-Indeed, this already has been implied from an early and general lower bound by Chv\'{a}tal and Harary \cite{c-h} which states that if $H$ is connected, then $r(G,H)\ge(\chi(G)-1)(|V(H)|-1)+1$.
-We always say that $H$ is $G$-good if the inequality is tight.
-Burr and Erd\H{o}s \cite{be} initiated the study of such Ramsey goodness problems, and the reader is referred to the survey \cite{cfs-15} by Conlon, Fox and Sudakov and other related references.
+Indeed, this follows from an observation of Chv\'{a}tal and Harary \cite{c-h} which states that if $H$ is connected, then $r(G,H)\ge(\chi(G)-1)(|V(H)|-1)+1$.
+We say that $H$ is $G$-good if this inequality is tight.
+Burr and Erd\H{o}s \cite{be} initiated the study of such Ramsey goodness problems; the reader is referred to the survey of Conlon, Fox and Sudakov \cite{cfs-15} for a detailed history of the area.
 Among these results, Nikiforov and Rousseau \cite{nr-to appear} obtained extremely general results.
-In particular, they obtained the following result; one can see Fox, He and Wigderson \cite{fhw} for a new proof avoiding the application of the regularity lemma.
+In particular, they proved the following theorem; see Fox, He and Wigderson \cite{fhw} for a new proof avoiding the application of the regularity lemma.

 \begin{theorem}[Nikiforov and Rousseau \cite{nr-to appear}] For every $k\ge2$, there exists some $\alpha_0\in(0,1)$ such that, for any $0<\alpha\le \alpha_0$ and sufficiently large $n$,

 \end{theorem}